gerrit-coder/plugins_coder-workspace/README.md

 and injects Gerrit context (repo, branch, change, patchset) into the template via rich parameters.

+## Compatibility

+This plugin is compatible with Gerrit 3.4.1 and later versions.
+The plugin includes automatic retry logic to handle Gerrit 3.4.1's change actions API initialization timing.
+If you encounter errors about `addActionButton` being undefined, see the [Troubleshooting](#troubleshooting) section below for details.

 ## Features

 - Open or create-on-demand a Coder workspace for the current change/patchset, passing repo, branch, change and patchset via rich parameters